chordcore/chordcore.github.io/README.md

 Change the design of ChordCore to the stylish Light or Dark

 ### Export to PDF
-Export the chord chart to .pdf format
+Export the chord chart to .pdf format</br>
 <img src="chordcore_pdf_file_export.png" width="485" height="326"></img>

 ### Record & Playback